anupam-kumar-krishnan/21-Days-Competitive-Programming/README.md

       -Extended Euclidean algorithm also finds integer coefficients x and y

 ## Practiced some questions based on the algorithm
-  - Will practice some more questions in order to grasp the concept totally
+  - <i>Will practice some more questions in order to grasp the concept totally</i>

 # Day 5📌